tisannai/ruiflex/README.md

 * "open" - Used to open the output file(s).

-* "tokens" - List of all token objects are passed here.
+* "tokens" - List of all Token objects are passed here.

 * "token_ids" - Hash of { idstr => [id, descstr] } for all tokens are
                 passed here.

  * "close" - Used to close the output file(s).